BIOSCI 729 : Evolutionary Biology

 - Evaluate support for and against various evolutionary theories.
 (Capability 1, 2 and 3)

-- Become familiar with contemporary evolutionary literature (Capability 1)
+- Critically evaluate the contemporary evolutionary literature (Capability 1)

 - Critically evaluate various evolutionary viewpoints, e.g. neoDarwinism, Extended Evolutionary Synthesis, Neutral Theory (Capability 1 and 2)